josiahn99/KC1YQN/index.md

 This site serves to document my progress in learning all things amateur radio, with some Python and Raspberry Pi experimenting on the side.

-So far I have a DMR hotspot up and running.
+So far, my primary project has been setting up a [DMR hotspot](./assembly/).

-I'm also figuring out where I want to go with this and figuring out my goals and learning plan.
+I'm also actively thinking through [my goals and a learning plan for achieving them](./about/).

-Also some tips for any new hams using an Anytone-878 as their first radio.
+Finally, I've put together some tips for new hams with an [Anytone-878](./radio/).

+And more for me to just record my own thoughts and progress, but I have [astronomy notes](./astronomy/) and [radio notes](./notes/).

-More to come soon.
+More coming soon.
 Thanks for stopping by.

-Site hosted by Gith Hub Pages.
+73